 Elevation: 8,733 ft

 Please be advised that there is a major typo in the book.
-I wrote that the route climbed the west ridge when I should have said the “south ridge.”
+I wrote that the route climbed the West Ridge when I should have said the “South Ridge.”
 Darn!
 Thanks to Martin Neunzert for emailing me and pointing this out.
 Martin wrote:

-I made an attempt on Old Tom Mountain yesterday, from Garden Creek Gap.
-But when I checked your description in the second edition of Idaho: A Climbing Guide (page 356), it says “…west ridge from Garden Creek Gap.”
-Clearly, this is the south ridge.
+I made an attempt on Old Tom Mountain yesterday from Garden Creek Gap.
+But when I checked your description in the second edition of Idaho: A Climbing Guide (Page 356), it says “…West Ridge from Garden Creek Gap.”
+Clearly, this is the South Ridge.

-Hike toward the south end of the mountain and walk along the dirt track that travels northwest, looking to your east for a lessor ridge to use to reach the mountain’s main south ridge (there are several options).
+Travelling south on I-15 from Pocatello, take Exit 40 and drive west on Arimo Road to Garden Creek Gap.
+The gap area itself is a technical rock climbing area.
+Park in one of the two dirt pullouts on the west side of the gap.
+Hike toward the south end of the mountain and walk along the dirt track that travels northwest, looking to your east for a spur ridge to use to reach the mountain’s main South Ridge (there are several options).